Nationalism: Anti-colonial

 Gellner's theory of nationalism argues that nationalism works for combining one culture or ethnicity in one state, which leads to that state's success.
 For Gellner, nationalism is ethnic, and state political parties should reflect the ethnic majority in the state.
 This definition of nationalism also contributes to anti-colonial nationalism, if one conceives of anti-colonial movements to be movements consisting of one specific ethnic group against an outside ruling party.
 Edward Said also saw nationalism as ethnic, at least in part, and argued that nationalist narratives often go hand in hand with racism, as communities define themselves in relation to the other.

 Anti-colonial nationalism is not static and is defined by different forms of nationalism depending on location.
 In the anti-colonial movement that took place in the Indian subcontinent, Mahatma Gandhi and his allies in the Indian independence movement argued for a composite nationalism, not believing that an independent Indian nation should be defined by its religious identity.
-Despite large-scale opposition, the Indian subcontinent was partitioned into two states in 1947: the Muslim-majority Pakistan and the Hindu-majority Dominion of India.
+Despite large-scale opposition by the Indian National Congress supporters, the insistence of the Muslims under the separatist Muslim League resulted in the Indian subcontinent being partitioned into two states in 1947 along religious lines into the Muslim-majority Dominion of Pakistan and the Hindu-majority Dominion of India.

 Because of colonialism's creation of state and country lines across ethnic, religious, linguistic and other historical boundaries, anti-colonial nationalism is largely related to land first.
 After independence, especially in countries with particularly diverse populations with historic enmity, there have been a series of smaller independence movements that are also defined by anti-colonialism.

 Philosopher and scholar Achille Mbembe argues that post-colonialism is a contradictory term, because colonialism is ever present.
 Those that participate in this intellectual practice envision a post-colonialism despite its being the defining frame for the world.
 This is the case with anti-colonialism as well.
 Anti-colonial nationalism as an intellectual framework persisted into the late 20th century with the resistance movements in Soviet satellite states and continues with independence movements in the Arab world in the 21st century.